LINBIT/linstor-gateway/docs/md/linstor-nfs_list.md

-## linstor-iscsi list
+## linstor-nfs list

-Lists iSCSI targets
+Lists NFS resources

 ### Synopsis

-Lists the iSCSI targets created with this tool and provides an overview about the existing Pacemaker and linstor parts
+Lists the NFS resources created with this tool and provides an overview about the existing Pacemaker and linstor parts

 For example:
-linstor-iscsi list
+linstor-nfs list

 ```
-linstor-iscsi list [flags]
+linstor-nfs list [flags]
 ```

 ### Options